top of page

 To apply to the project you must submit the following:

-• A 150 to 500 word story pitch, or sample from the story you intend to write.
+• For artists writing their own story, artist writer duos, and solo writers: A compelling story pitch, or sample from the story you intend to write.
 Spelling and grammar is paramount!
-Any spelling mistakes or egregious grammatical errors will result in an immediate rejection of your application.
-You can tell a story in prose, or you can also submit poetry, or a song, or any other format as long as it adheres to the theme of the show.
+Egregious spelling mistakes or grammatical errors will result in an immediate rejection of your application.
+You can tell a story in prose, or you can also submit poetry, a song, or any other format as long as it adheres to the theme of the show.

-• A portfolio of at least 5 images showing your best work.
+• For artists writing their own story, artist writer duos, and solo artists: A portfolio of at least 5 images showing your best work.
 These must be at a resolution of at least 300DPI so that we are able to fully gauge the work.
 If applying as, or with, a writer, please include samples of the writers work.

 • A 35$ application fee.